I know what it’s like to be stuck on the blues.

-During the turn, as you transition toward the other side of the slope, your ankles, knees and hips should be the most bent.
-Between turns, as you’re pointed down the hill and transitioning weight from one leg to the other, you should stand taller.
+As you’re turning – transitioning your ski direction from one side of the slope to the other – your ankles, knees and hips should be the most bent.
+Between turns, as you’re switching edges, you should stand taller.

 As ski instructor Ana suggested in the comments below (thanks Ana!), try thinking “as tall as a house, as small as a mouse” to practice this.
-The idea is to get as big and tall as you can between turns, and as small and bent as you can during turns, exaggerating the motion to help you learn.
+The idea is to get as big and tall (knees and hips straighter) as you can between turns, and as small (knees and hips more flexed) as you can while turning, exaggerating the motion at first to help you learn.

 While doing this exercise, keep an eye on your skis.
-They should be wider during the turns (while you’re bent) and closer together between turns (while you’re tall).
+They should be wider when you’re smaller and closer together when you’re taller.
 Keep them parallel to each other or with tips closer than tails (pizza), never the other way around (tails closer than tips).

-You can also try dragging your pole tips on the ground as you practice “tall as a house, small as a mouse” to make sure you’re bending evenly on both sides of your body, instead of leaning too much to one side.
+You can also try dragging your pole tips on the ground (just as an exercise) as you practice “tall as a house, small as a mouse” to make sure you’re bending evenly on both sides of your body, instead of leaning too much to one side.

 Point your shoulders and hips downhill.